 But this is also a time of introspection.
 A chance to learn more about this genius planet of ours without stepping out.
 An opportunity to chase a deeper understanding of the relationship of our species with nature, man-animal conflict, climate change, social justice, animal rights and impactful ways to pursue a sustainable lifestyle.

 Unlike pandemics of the past, we’re lucky to have virtual access to the world through Netflix, zoom, webinars, lives, kindle and other technology.
 Tune into a sustainable living documentary, pick up sustainable living books and follow sustainable living blogs.

 Perhaps the greatest favor we can do ourselves is to treat this “great pause” as a chance to unlearn, rethink and realign our lives.
 In a way that is personally gratifying but also reduces our impact on the natural world around us.

 Have you committed to any sustainable living ideas during the lockdown?
 What do you plan to try?

-I’m now accepting guest posts on my blog on responsible travel and sustainable living.
+I’m now accepting guest posts on my blog on responsible travel and green living.
 If you’d like to contribute a story, please see my guidelines here.

 If you’re a sustainability-minded rebel struggling with your life choices, join my closed women-only Facebook group.